 Following diagnosis and treatment, regular medical follow-ups are necessary to monitor the recovery process, and to check for recurrence or spread of the condition.

-- Wearing sun protective clothing when outdoors eg: hats and long-sleeved tops
+- Wearing sun protective clothing when outdoors eg: wide-brimmed hats and long-sleeved tops

-- Using sunscreens with a sun protection factor (SPF) of 30 or higher when out in the sun
+- Carefully applying sunscreens with a sun protection factor (SPF) of 30 or higher to exposed parts of your body before going out in the sun

 - Wearing UV radiation protective sunglasses

-In addition, don't use sun beds or tanning booths,. and examine your skin regularly for new skin growths and changes in existing moles and freckles.
+In addition, examine your skin regularly for new growths and changes in existing moles and freckles.

 Further information and support